-Standing before the People of Wadena portrayed in a massive mural are some of the partners in the Little Round Still operation in Wadena, including master distiller Matt Aspengren (left), general manager James Muston and mastermind Dave Stormoen.
-Other partners in this venture are Steve Wilson, Derek Kern and Aaron Kern.
-Michael Johnson/Pioneer Journal
+Standing before the People of Wadena portrayed in a massive mural are owners of the Little Round Still operation in Wadena.

-Opening briefly in November, Little Round Still staff and partners have been pouring their time into making what they believe is the perfect distilled spirits that you could be pouring this holiday season.
+Little Round Still staff and family have been pouring their time into making what they believe is the perfect distilled spirits that you could be pouring this holiday season.

 Even if you don't care to drink a drop of liquor, the process behind the making of the product is mesmerizing and mostly viewable through a wall of windows.
 Starting out with potatoes or grains and introducing Wadena water to the mix is a rudimentary step, but a key part of what makes the product what it is.
 Business partner Dave Stormoen said Wadena's water is legendary, coming in with what the World Health Organization considers good levels of solids, about 280 parts per million (ppm) of total dissolved solids (TDS).
 Culligan Water filtration gets it down to 7 ppm TDS, and the distillery cannon filter brings it down to 3 ppm TDS.